 Our system is in fact that, a system.
 And the system works if the students follow the disciplines outline in the daily checklist.
 However, should the student take shortcuts or not follow the rules, the risk of trading is greatly increased.
 We use the pilot analogy again to demonstrate the importance of following the rules closely.
 We are teaching students to "pilot" their own planes.
 However, sometimes a student may think it is beautiful out on the wing, and want to take his lunch out there and eat in the open air.
 Obviously, any pilot caught leaving the plane while it if flying cannot expect to land the place safely.
 And so, if a student deviates from the rules the "laws of physics" may proved deadly to his portfolio.
 While our system can teach anyone to trade stocks successfully, not every student masters the discipline to follow the rules.
 In fact, about 33% of students either quit or refuse to trade even after graduating the course having demonstrated the ability to trade at a success rate of over 95%.

-To graduate from the Core System, a student is required to complete 100 paper-trades and maintain a 95% success rate or better.
-This means they must identify 100 stocks that meet the qualifications for the 1% technique and must achieve a 1% gain with 95 or more stocks out of 100.
+To trader using our techniques can maintain a 95% success rate or better.
+This means if they identify 100 stocks that meet the qualifications for our techniques, they will achieve a minimum of 1% gain with 95 or more stocks out of 100.
 In each year the students generally see about 60-70 trades, and can achieve 70-80% returns during that period.
 This doesn't mean every stock goes up to 1% right away.
 On occasion we encounter a stock that falls past our stop loss and the student must exit and take a strategic loss.
 I say strategic loss, because generally this loss is temporarily and the stock reaches a point of support well passed the 3.5%-5% stop loss.
 For example, say you purchase a stock at $50 and it falls passed $48.25 and you stop out for a loss of 3.5%.
 Generally, the stock reaches support much lower, like 6% lower at $47.
 At which time, you can purchase the stock back as a Phoenix Trade; named after the mythical Phoenix who rises from the ashes.
 So, from here the stock generally returns to the original $50.
 This can take several trades, but it does generally happen.
 So, in this case the gain would be 6.38% minus the original 3.5% stop loss, for a total of 2.88%.
 Like I said, this does occur.
 In fact, in 2017 there were five stocks that would have stopped students out for a total loss of 17%.
 However, in strategically repurchasing them as Phoenix Trades students would have generated over 27%, leaving them with an overall gain of nearly 10% on 5 stocks or 2% for each play.
 Also, it is for this reason that many students look forward to exercising a stop loss because the resulting Phoenix Trade generally generates a higher rate of return.

 Also, watch our Overview Video for more information: